joverbee/aragnoid/README.md

 VTG on
 ZDA on with factor 10 to send only every 1s (read in arag documentation, I think this needs to be only 0.1Hz so factor 100) PUBX04 on (needed?)
-NAV5 dynamic model 'pedestrian' (important otherwise you get filtering of the position in time)

-update speed 100ms
+NAV5 dynamic model 'pedestrian' (important: this filters for slow moving objects, precision will be higher) update speed 100ms

 # correction of heading when driving in reverse